Lectures

 - Hansen, C., Steinmetz, H., & Block, J. (2022).
 How to Conduct a Meta-Analysis in Eight Steps: A Practical Guide.
 Management Review Quarterly, 1-19.

 - Moher, D., Shamseer, L., Clarke, M., Ghersi, D., Liberati, A., Petticrew, M., … & Prisma-P Group.
 (2015).
 Preferred Reporting Items for Systematic Review and Meta-Analysis Protocols (PRISMA-P) 2015 Statement.
-Systematic reviews, 4, 1-9.
+Systematic Reviews, 4, 1-9.

-Lecture 25: Course Revision
+Lecture 25: Course Revision (November 24, 2025)

 - Lecture slides: Course Revision.